Nokhal/SkyrimInstallGuide/README.md

 ### Skyrim Special Edition
 https://steamcommunity.com/app/489830/
-Install it, run it at least once, set settings to high.
+Install it, run it at least once, set settings to ultra and display subtitles.

 ### Vortex + Nexusmods Account
 https://www.nexusmods.com/about/vortex/